Vector Bundles on the Moduli Stack of Elliptic Curves: Introduction and Statement of Results

 The situation at the prime $2$ seems to be more involved and here we can prove that there are actually infinitely many indecomposable vector bundles:

 \begin{thmC}There are infinitely many indecomposable vector bundles on $\MM_{(2)} = \MM_{\Z_{(2)}}$ (of arbitrary high rank).\end{thmC}

-This indicates that a complete classification of vector bundles on $\MM_{(2)}$ might be quite difficult, while the classification of vector bundles on $\MM_{(3)}$ could be achieved by a positive answer to the following question: \begin{question}Is every vector bundle on $\MM_{(3)}$ an iterated extension of line bundles?\end{question} The author does not know the answer even for rank $2$ bundles.
-A possible counterexample would be a vector bundle $\EE$ on $\MM_{(3)}$ which reduces to a non-trivial extension of $\OO_{\MM_{\F_3}}$ and $\omega^6$ on $\MM_{\F_3}$; as there is no non-trivial extension of $\OO_{\MM_{(3)}}$ and $\omega^6$ on $\MM_{(3)}$, the vector bundle $\EE$ could not be an extension of line bundles.
+This indicates that a complete classification of vector bundles on $\MM_{(2)}$ might be quite difficult, while the classification of vector bundles on $\MM_{(3)}$ could be achieved by a positive answer to the following question: \begin{question}Is every vector bundle on $\MM_{(3)}$ an iterated extension of line bundles?\end{question}

 At last, we give an overview over the structure of this article.
 The second section provides some basics about weighted projective stacks.
 The third section proves Theorem A, first for fields and then for discrete valuation rings.
 This will be done in the more general context of weighted projective and affine lines.
 In Section \ref{examples} we will give a detailed (cohomological) analysis of some low-rank vector bundles on $\MM_{(3)}$ and their extensions.
 In Section \ref{Classifying} we will exploit this to show that we have already constructed all iterated extensions of line bundles, i.e.\ we prove Theorem B. In Section \ref{vec2}, we see how integral representations of $GL_2(\F_3)$ give rise to vector bundles on $\MM_{(2)}$ and use representation-theoretic arguments to prove Theorem C. In the appendix, we will review some results about quasi-coherent sheaves and completions used in Section \ref{VBA23}.